hashicorp/terraform-google-consul/CONTRIBUTING.md

 We also recommend updating the automated tests *before* updating any code (see [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)).
 That means you add or update a test case, verify that it's failing with a clear error message, and *then* make the code changes to get that test to pass.
-This ensures the tests stay up to date and verify all the functionality in this Blueprint, including whatever new functionality you're adding in your contribution.
+This ensures the tests stay up to date and verify all the functionality in this Module, including whatever new functionality you're adding in your contribution.
 Check out the [tests](/tests) folder for instructions on running the automated tests.